RRMS General Policies

 CELL PHONE POLICY

-We have adopted the following guidelines with the intention of embracing technology while using it in an appropriate way.
-Our goal is to keep our students' focus on learning and being part of the community of the classroom and the school.
+'Away for the Day" is the policy that all four middle schools have adopted regarding cell phone use at school.
+Our goal is to to keep our students' focus on learning and being part of the community, of the classroom and the school.

 The loss of or damage to personal items such as clothing, musical instruments, jewelry, etc., are not covered by school insurance and we cannot guarantee their safety.
 If a classroom disruption occurs because of such equipment, the teacher may take the item and return it to you at the end of the day.